 I watched “Momentum” on Vimeo and left a complimentary but terse comment.
 However, I couldn’t stay away.
 On second viewing, I discovered the exquisite craft of this seemingly simplistic video about a young man learning to dance.
 The fragmentation was intentional.
 The message ran deep.
 I kept drifting back to watch it again and again and knew I was hooked by its unpretentious charm.

 The film was not about teen angst after all.
-It was all about being true to yourself and the power of self-expression in making connections to others.
+It was all about being where can i purchase antabuse true to yourself and the power of self-expression in making connections to others.

 The power of self-expression